-All applicants for financial aid must submit a FAFSA form and an LL.M.
+All applicants for financial aid must submit a FAFSA form and complete the online LL.M.
 Financial Aid Application.
 Students can apply for the federal Direct Subsidized and Unsubsidized loans and/or the federal Direct Graduate PLUS Loan online at www.studentloans.gov.
 Refer to the Financial Aid Information Sheets below for more details.

 Students who do not meet the citizenship requirement to receive federal student loans can apply for a private educational loan.
 Many private educational loan lenders provide loans to foreign students with credit worthy co-signers who are U.S. citizens or eligible non-citizens.
 Information on private loans for international students is available on websites such as www.privatestudentloans.com or www.edupass.org.

 Public Interest Scholarships for LL.M. in Trial Advocacy Students